CSS border-radius Property - W3Schools

 border-radius - CSS: Cascading Style Sheets | MDN

-The border-radius CSS property lets you round the corners of an element's outer border edge.
-You can specify a single radius to make circular corners, or two radii to make elliptical corners.
+The border-radius CSS property rounds the corners of an element's outer border edge.
+You can set a single radius to make circular corners, or two radii to make elliptical corners.
 The source for this interactive example is stored in a GitHub repository.
-If you'd like to contribute to the ...
+If you'd like to contribute to the interactive ...

 Border-radius: create rounded corners with CSS! - CSS3 .
 Info